Configure Quotes for Your Customers and Track Contracts

 - Lance plans to send multiple quotes to his customer.
 After he and his customer agree on a specific quote, Lance is ready to sync the quote.
 When he syncs the quote, its line items appear as the opportunity’s products.
 That way, Lance isn’t at risk of having discrepancies between the line items in his quote and the products in his opportunity.

 You learned how sales reps create quotes.
 Now it’s time to see what happens with those quotes afterward.
 It involves you, so read on!

 Your sales reps generate PDF files for the quotes they send to their customers.
 Salesforce includes a standard template, but sometimes your reps want to generate quote PDF files with different details.

 Take, for example, the reps at Ursa Major.
-They want to exclude the Tax field when they provide quotes to customers for service plans.
+They want to include tax in the Grand Total but exclude the Tax line item when they provide quotes to customers for service plans.
 So their admin, Maria, creates a template for them.
 Here’s how.

 Create a Quote Template

 - From Setup, Maria enters Templates in the Quick Find box, then selects Quote Templates.

 - Maria creates a template.
 Then, she gives it a name and saves it.